Automattic/page-optimize/readme.txt

 == Changelog ==

 = 0.5.1 =
-* Bail when editing pages in Brizy Editor
+* Bail when editing pages in Brizy Editor (it errors when JavaScript load mode is `async`).

 = 0.5.0 =
 * Apply the `script_loader_tag` filter for scripts that are concatenate-able but have no neighbors to concatenate with.
 This fixes a case where the TwentyTwenty theme wanted to apply a `defer` attribute to its script but was never given the opportunity.